 7 Weeks Pregnant

 By week seven, your baby will be just beginning to look like a baby, with a head shape and buds for arms and legs.
-All of the major internal organs (including the gastrointestinal tract, heart, lungs, liver, kidneys and brain), most major body structures and the circulatory system are now present and continue to develop.
+All of the major internal organs (including the gastrointestinal tract, heart, lungs, liver, kidneys and brain;) most major body structures; and the circulatory system, are now present and continuing to develop.

 What’s happening this week?

-Your breasts are changing and might feel tingly, heavy, extra sensitive, sore or tender as your mammary glands start to prepare for breastfeeding.
-These change begin shortly after the egg has implanted in your uterus.
+Your breasts are changing and might feel tingly, heavy, extra sensitive, sore or tender; as your mammary glands start to prepare for breastfeeding.
+These changes begin shortly after the egg has implanted in your uterus.
 You may also notice changes to your sense of taste and smell.

 Have someone take a photo of your tummy this week, before your pregnancy starts showing.
 Then keep taking photos once a month until your baby arrives.
 It’s a great way to track your progress, and you’ll love having them as a keepsake.